Reduce My Rubbish

 Visit our swap2save pages for 12 great ways that you can swap single-use products for reusable alternatives, saving you money and the planet at the same time.

-Schools and businesses can join the swap2save campaign too.
-Find free educational resources and case studies to help you to reduce single-use in your school or workplace.
+Schools , businesses and community groups can reduce single-use products too.
+Find free educational resources and case studies to help you to reduce single-use in your school, workplace or community.

 Balloons and sky lanterns are examples of single use products.
 They are often released as a way of commemorating the passing of a loved one, or for a fundraising event.
 Sadly, unexpired sky lanterns pose a significant fire hazard.
 Livestock and wildlife on both the land and sea can be lost as a result of ingestion of parts from sky lanterns and balloon debris.